 Best Fabrics for Athletic wear, Fitness wear and Sportswear

-In the past, the general consensus among Athletic wear manufacturer industry experts was that cotton is a material that doesn’t absorb sweat, so it wasn’t a good option for athletic wear.
+In the past, the general consensus among custom apparel manufacturer industry experts was that cotton is a material that doesn’t absorb sweat, so it wasn’t a good option for athletic wear.
 However, of late, cotton sportswear is experiencing a revival, as it has better odor management compared to other materials.
 It’s breathable and doesn’t hold on to the byproducts of activity like foul smells and odors.

 Spandex is another one of the most common types of materials used in sports and gym wear.
 This is due to its high stretch ability, which makes the clothes agile and comfortable for strenuous movements.
 In fact, this material is known to stretch 100 times more than its original size, making it a favorite material for sportswear manufacturers all around the world.